hexdump0815/chow-plugins-arm-build/readme.txt

-# a newer cmake is required to build
+# a newer cmake is required to build- not needed for debian bullseye
 git clone https://github.com/Kitware/CMake.git
 cd CMake/
 ./bootstrap && make